RagnarTheViking/nillys-realm-client-26.2.4/README.txt

 This is just something to start off with.

 Fonts need to be added, I only fixed the errors, didn't add anything else.
+(I will add the fonts in when I get some free time)